+TABLE: 10/20 points (Minus 10 points for incorrect fitted values in nearly all cells)

 Table 1: Example of possible display of fitted values.
 You should indicate the summary measure of the fibrinogen distribution that is being estimated in each column.